nandans-summer-camp/data-warehousing-spark/README.md

 And you will then use those objects to answer the following question:

-* How many times do #NewGreenDeal and #Brexit co-occur?
+1. How many times do #NewGreenDeal and #Brexit co-occur?
-* How many times do #Memes and #Merkel co-occur?
+2. How many times do #Memes and #Merkel co-occur?
+3. How many distinct hashtags are in your set of pairs that co-occur at least 3 times?

 To do that, the first step will be to get out the hashtags from the tweet object.
 I recommend reading the data and using `.printSchema` to take a look at the JSON schema in Spark.
 We can ignore the "extended tweets" and instead just look at the basic tweet object, where the hashtags live under `entities.hashtags`.